cehoffman/sinatra-respond_to/README.markdown

       sass :style   # => renders views/style.sass
     end

 They need to be changed to the following.
-Note that you don longer have to set the content\_type or charset
+Note that you no longer have to set the content\_type or charset.

     get '/style' do
       sass :style   # => renders views/style.css.sass